stanford-cs248/draw-svg/README.md

 **Possible Extra Credit Extensions:**

-- Implement [Morphological anti-aliasing](http://www.cs.cmu.edu/afs/cs/academic/class/15869-f11/www/readings/reshetov09_mlaa.pdf) (MLAA), rather than supersampling.
+- Implement [Morphological anti-aliasing](https://dl.acm.org/citation.cfm?id=1572787) (MLAA), rather than supersampling.
 It's shocking how well this works.
 MLAA is a technique used throughout the gaming community to avoid the high cost of supersampling but still avoid objectionable image artifacts caused by aliasing.
-(A more advanced version of MLAA is [here](http://www.iryoku.com/mlaa/)).
+(More advanced versions of MLAA are described [here](http://www.iryoku.com/mlaa/) and [here](https://software.intel.com/en-us/articles/conservative-morphological-anti-aliasing-20)).
 - Implement [jittered sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf) to improve image quality when supersampling.
-- Implement higher quality resampling filters than a box and analyze their impact on image quality.
+- Implement higher quality resampling filters than a box filter and analyze their impact on image quality.
+For example, try a truncated Gaussian filter.

 #### Task 3: Implementing Modeling and Viewing Transforms